 Responsible for the coordination of medical staff appointments and credentialing activities for faculty, fellows, medical staff and others in the department.
-Provides administrative support for department administration and medical education program.
-Serves as a resource and liaison between contacts throughout Johns Hopkins Medicine and contacts throughout the department.
+Provides administrative support for dept. administration and medical education program.
+Serves as a resources and liaison between contacts throughout Johns Hopkins Medicine and contacts throughout the department.

 Serves as Credentialing Coordinator in all matters of JHH/JHU/ JHMI processing requirements for new and reappointed primary and secondary faculty, clinical associates, and others as assigned.
 Serves as liaison to insure everyone follows rules, regulations, and obtains appropriate licensure.

 Serves as liaison between faculty, HR, Administrator and MSO offices to ensure processing of credentialing verification and issuance of clinical privileges by the date requested by the Department.

 Coordinates new medical staff onboarding and orientation activities.

 Creates credentials-related reports for Chairman, Administrator, HR Manager, division managers, division chiefs, search committees, etc.

 Creates and maintains databases to track reappointments, credentialing end process for Medical Staff automate the credentialing and medical staff process for the department.

 Tracking of risk management compliance for all orthopedic medical staff.